 The above figures are for general guidance.
 In addition to the above asbestos compensation claims payouts there other heads of damages that expert asbestos solicitor can claim on behalf of the victim and their family.

-Below are a selection of real compensation payouts for asbestos claims decided by UK Courts.
+Below are a selection of real compensation payouts for asbestos claims after death as decided by UK Courts.